Delhi violence: Section 144 in Shaheen Bagh; NHRC forms fact-finding team to probe clashes

 The NHRC also clarified that it did not order an investigation earlier keeping in mind the safety concerns of its officials.
 “In order to ensure the safety of its officers in view of the incidents of cross firing during the violent clashes, the commission thought it appropriate to send them for enquiry when the situation was little under control,” it said in a statement.
 “The teams will visit the north east district police control room, affected people and also meet the families of those who lost life in the violence.”

-Meanwhile, Delhi Chief Minister Arvind Kejriwal held a review meeting with sub-divisional magistrates on Saturday to take stock of relief operations in the violence-hit areas.
+Delhi Chief Minister Arvind Kejriwal held a review meeting with sub-divisional magistrates on Saturday to take stock of relief operations in the violence-hit areas.
 Kejriwal told reporters that the Delhi government authorities are working to restore normalcy.
 “The SDMs will ensure that compensation forms are provided to victim’s households so that they can fill it up,” he added.
 “We have also been distributing food among riot-affected people.
 There is no shortage of food.”

 The police continued to patrol the areas in North East Delhi on Sunday and a heavy deployment of security personnel was seen across the district.